Beshlova/React-Stripe-Submenus-Clone/README.md

-This application is intended at mimicking a submenu application of stripe.
+This application is intended at mimicking a submenu application of Stripe.

-The url fpr this webpage is :
+The url fpr this webpage is : https://beshlova.github.io/React-Stripe-Submenus-Clone/.